 There are affiliate links in here.

-At the end of July we went on a road trip up to the Tetons and Yellowstone.
-Day one was Jenny Lake, which will actually be the next post, and Jackson Lake was day two, followed by a day and a half in Yellowstone.
+At the end of July, we went on a road trip up to the Tetons and Yellowstone.
+Day one was spent at Jenny Lake and hiking to Hidden Falls, Jackson Lake was day two, followed by a day and a half in Yellowstone.
 This was my first time in this area and I loved it!
 I loved it so much I went to work there that winter.

 After seeing pictures of Jackson Lake on Pinterest, I knew this was the one part of the park I really wanted to see.
-We were camping in the Gros Ventre Campground at the other end of the park and set off earlyish that morning to do some hiking around Jackson Lake.
-We didn’t actualy know what trails or anything there was, but we don’t tend to follow them anyways.
+We were camping in the Gros Ventre Campground at the other end of the park and set off early (for us) that morning to do some hiking around Jackson Lake.
+We didn’t actually know what trails were near the lake, so we just started walking around the shore, which I really enjoyed.

 We parked by Coulter Bay and set off past the boat rental place along a mystery trail by the lakeshore.
-Eventually we veered off to continue along the rocky shore and eventually over a beaver dam.
-We found a little cove to hang out in for a bit in the shade, it was getting pretty toasty.
+Eventually, we veered off to continue along the rocky shore and over a beaver dam.
+We found a little cove to hang out in for a bit in the shade since it was getting pretty toasty.
 The best part of this hike was the number of people we didn’t see compared to the hike around Jenny Lake.
 Granted, I don’t think we were on an official trail.

 I really enjoyed this hike, even though it wasn’t super tough or long.
 The views of the lake and mountains are unbeatable, and the lack of crowds also are.
 If (when) I go back, I’d love to go kayaking on Jackson Lake to see it from a new perspective.
 I also just really enjoy kayaking.
 I would also like to do more hiking on real trails.

 - As always, bring water.
 It gets pretty hot in the summer.
 As always, I recommend the Hydro Flask insulated water bottle.